SashaCHU-st/ft_transcendence/docs/chat-api.md

 This document describes the basic scenarios for working with the chat API.

 ## POST `/messages`
 Send a direct message to another user.
-The request body must contain:

-- `fromId` – the sender user id
+The sender id is determined from the authenticated JWT, so the body only needs:

 - `toId` – the receiver user id
 - `text` – message text